Introduction

 - Tertiary consumers occupy the apex of the chain.

 When answering worksheet questions, identify each organism’s trophic level and label it accordingly.
-Use bold to highlight the main categories, e.g., Producers, Primary Consumers, Secondary Consumers, Tertiary Consumers.
+In real terms, use bold to highlight the main categories, e.
+Think about it: g. , Producers, Primary Consumers, Secondary Consumers, Tertiary Consumers.

 Building a Food Web